 40. Where three or more levels are utilised, an appropriate calibration function may be calculated and used between the lowest and highest calibrated levels.
-The calibration curve (which may or may not appear to be linear) should not be forced through the origin.
-The fit of the calibration function must be plotted and inspected visually, avoiding reliance on correlation coefficients, to ensure that the fit is satisfactory in the region relevant to the residues detected.
-If individual points deviate by more than $\pm 20\%$ ($\pm 10\%$ in cases where the MRL is approached or exceeded) from the calibration curve in the relevant region, an alternative calibration function must be used.
+The calibration curve (which may or may not appear to be linear) should, in general, not be forced through the origin.
+The fit of the calibration function must be plotted and inspected visually and/or by calculation of the residuals, avoiding reliance on correlation coefficients, to ensure that the fit is satisfactory in the region relevant to the residues detected.
+If individual residuals deviate by more than ±20% (±10% in cases where the MRL is approached or exceeded) from the calibration curve in the relevant region, an alternative calibration function must be used.
+In general, the use of weighted linear regression is recommended, compared to linear regression.

 41. Single-level calibration may provide more accurate results than multi-level calibration if the detector response is variable with time.
-When single-level calibration is employed, the sample response should be within $\pm 10\%$ of the calibration standard response if the MRL is exceeded.
-If the MRL is not exceeded, the sample response should be within $\pm 50\%$ of the calibration response, unless further extrapolation is supported by evidence of acceptable linearity of response.
+When single-level calibration is employed, the sample response should be within ±20% of the calibration standard response if the MRL is exceeded.
+If the MRL is not exceeded, the sample response should be within ±50% of the calibration response, unless further extrapolation is supported by evidence of acceptable linearity of response.
 Where analyte is added for recovery determination at a level corresponding to the LCL, recovery values <100% may be calculated using a single point calibration at the LCL.
 This particular calculation is intended only to indicate analytical performance achieved at the LCL and does not imply that residues <LCL should be determined in this way.